omics-datascience/BioAPI/README.md

 - Method: POST
 - Params: A body in JSON format with the following content
   - `gene_ids`: list of genes for which you want to get the terms in common (they must be a list, and have to be in HGNC gene symbol format)
-  - `filter_type`: by default "intersection", in which case it bring all the terms that are related to all the genes, another option is "union" which brings all the terms that are related to **at least** on gene.
-The third option is "enrichment", it does a gene enrichment analysis on the input of genes with [g:Profiler library](https://biit.cs.ut.ee/gprofiler/page/docs).
+  - `filter_type`: by default `intersection`, in which case it bring all the terms that are related to all the genes, another option is `union` which brings all the terms that are related to **at least** on gene.
+The third option is `enrichment`, it does a gene enrichment analysis on the input of genes with [g:Profiler library](https://biit.cs.ut.ee/gprofiler/page/docs).
 This filter type has 2 extra parameters:
     - `p_value_threshold`: 0.05 by default.
 It's the p-value threshold for significance, results with smaller p-value are tagged as significant.
 Must be a float.
 Not recommended to set it higher than 0.05.
-    - `correction_method`:  The enrichment default correction method is "analytical" which uses multiple testing correction and applies g:Profiler tailor-made algorithm [g:SCS](https://biit.cs.ut.ee/gprofiler/page/docs#significance_threhshold) for reducing significance scores.
-Alternatively, one may select "bonferroni" correction or "false_discovery_rate" (Benjamini-Hochberg FDR).
+    - `correction_method`:  The enrichment default correction method is `analytical` which uses multiple testing correction and applies g:Profiler tailor-made algorithm [g:SCS](https://biit.cs.ut.ee/gprofiler/page/docs#significance_threhshold) for reducing significance scores.
+Alternatively, one may select `bonferroni` correction or `false_discovery_rate` (Benjamini-Hochberg FDR).
   - `relation_type`: filters the relation between genes and terms.
-By default it's ["enables","involved_in","part_of","located_in"].
+By default it's `["enables","involved_in","part_of","located_in"]`.
 It should always be a list containing any permutation of the allowed relations.
-Only valid on `filter_type` intersection and union. should not be present on "enrichment"
+Only valid on `filter_type` intersection and union. should not be present on `enrichment`.
   - `ontology_type`: filters the ontology type of the terms in the response.
-By default it's ["biological_process", "molecular_function", "cellular_component"].
+By default it's `["biological_process", "molecular_function", "cellular_component"]`.
 It should always be a list containing any permutation of the 3 ontologies.

 - Success Response:
   - Code: 200